Reverse Osmosis (RO) Membrane Cleaning Services

 - Reverse Osmosis membranes should be cleaned when the overall pressure drop increases by 15% over the initial acceptance test conditions.

-Some problems can occur with improper usage of the CIP system (Clean in place) or perhaps it is not having the right cleaning solutions.
+Some problems can occur with improper usage of the clean in place (CIP) system or through not applying the right cleaning solutions.
 There are plenty of options when it comes to cleaning your RO membranes.
 The best way is determined by analyzing your water and your system operations.

 For example, increased pressure drops in the first stage indicate colloidal from either inorganics or organic fouling in a system, and it can also indicate bacterial fouling.
 This type of fouling tends to benefit from a low pH soak followed by an alkaline cleaning.
 If the final stage pressure drops are elevated, it is an indication of mineral deposition.
 To properly address this type of fouling, it is necessary to know what minerals are most likely to deposit.
 System projections or antiscalant projections can be useful here, as can a new mineral analysis on both the feed and concentrate.
 These types of deposits may require low-pH cleaners for carbonate scales or alkaline chelant cleaners for sulfate scales.